Seasonal Autumn Vegetables

 Is it just me or has weather been fairly reasonable this summer?
 Judging by all of my outdoor food photography on Instagram I think we can conclude that summer 2017 was a good one.
 That said, I really love the changing seasons from summer to autumn.
 The colours of the leaves, the cool nip in the evening air and, not surprisingly, the new seasonal vegetables that are on offer.
 As much as the summer salads have been delicious, warm soups, stews and curries with lots of root vegetables are equally as appetising.
 Watch out for the seasonal changes coming soon to the DropChef menu.

 Carrots help you see in the dark – an old wives’ tale some might say but there actually is some truth in it.
-Carrots contain a plentiful amount of Vitamin A, often referred to as beta-carotene and retinol, and night-blindness is the deficiency disease of Vitamin A. Hence, carrots help you see in the dark… theoretically.
+Carrots contain a plentiful amount of Vitamin A, often as beta-carotene and retinol, and night-blindness is the deficiency disease of Vitamin A. Hence, carrots help you see in the dark… theoretically.

 Carrots are the most popular of all the root vegetables and they are in season from July right through to March.
 Why not try bulking up your noodles with some carrot noodles?
 Or add to a wholesome veggie lasagne for some added colour and nutrients?